metapieman/shopping-lisp/README.md

 The final shopping list is in Pandoc Markdown format, allowing easy conversion to many other formats (PDF, HTML, etc.), assuming you have Pandoc installed.
 A function is also provided which creates a PDF of the shopping list, in a format suitable for printing on standard index cards.

-Recipes are quite flexible: ingredients can be input with a quantity:
+Recipes are quite flexible.
+Ingredients can be specified with a quantity

 <code>("Olive oil" 100 ml)</code>,

-a count:
+a count

 <code>("Bay leaves" 2)</code>,

-or neither:
+or neither

 <code>("Flour")</code>.